splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence/5-reference/11-0-procedures-to-use.md

 }
 ```

-The following shows the declaration of the [Open Window](https://splashkit.io/api/windows/#open-window) procedure from the SplashKit documentation.
+Functions are similar to procedures, and there are a few that you will need to use for now.
+One is the [Open Window](https://splashkit.io/api/windows/#open-window) function.
+We will introduce other things you can do with functions in the next chapter.
+Open Window has the following signature:

 ```c++
 window open_window(string caption, int width, int height);
 ```

-You can call the `open_window` procedure using the following code.
-It will pass "This is the caption" to the `caption` data, 800 to the `width`, and 600 to the `height`.
-The code will return a `window` value, which for now we can ignore.
-We _could_ also store it in a `window` variable, which we'll check out in the next chapter.
+You can call the `open_window` as if it were a procedure using the following code.
+It will pass the text "This is the caption" to the `caption`, 800 to the `width`, and 600 to the `height`.

 ```c++
 #include "splashkit.h"